 Apostille vs Embassy Legalization

 Many people confuse apostille with embassy legalization.
-Here’s the difference:
+Here is the clear difference:

 Documents Required for US Birth Certificate Apostille

-To apply for US birth certificate apostille, you will usually need:
+To apply for a US Birth Certificate Apostille, you will usually need:

 Challenges in Obtaining a US Birth Certificate Apostille